-3 GAME BIOFEEDBACK
+GAME BIOFEEDBACK 3

-3.1 System overview
+3.1 System Overview

-To test our working hypotheses, we used a biofeedback game based on the open source game of Frozen Bubble2, as described elsewhere [11, 13].
-In this game, the player is presented with a game arena containing a spatial arrangement of colored bubbles; see Figure 1.
+To test our working hypotheses, we used a biofeedback game based on the open source game of Frozen Bubble2, as described elsewhere [11], [13].
+In this game, the player is presented with a game arena containing a spatial arrangement of colored bubbles; see Fig. 1.
 The objective of the game is to eliminate all the hanging bubbles before the ceiling collapses.
 For this purpose, the player controls the orientation and firing of a small cannon that shoots bubbles of random colors.
 Placing a new bubble next to two or more of the same color makes them disappear; otherwise they pile up until the arena fills up, at which point the game ends.
 The ceiling of the arena drops one notch every eight moves, which reduces the play area over time and adds an element of time pressure.
-Different initial arrangements of bubbles allow the experimenter to increase the challenge level as the player progresses through the levels3.
-The game was developed on a Google Nexus 5 running Android 5.0.
+Different initial arrangements of bubbles allow the experimenter to increase the challenge level as the player progresses through the levels.3 The game was developed on a Google Nexus 5 running Android 5.0.

 Following results in our prior study [13], we used breathing rate (BR) as the physiological signal for biofeedback in the game.
-Namely, the game presents biofeedback information as a combination of visual biofeedback (i.e. numerical display of BR and arrows to indicate if it is increasing or decreasing; see Figure 1) and game adaptation [11].
+Namely, the game presents biofeedback information as a combination of visual biofeedback (i.e., numerical display of BR and arrows to indicate if it is increasing or decreasing; see Fig. 1) and game adaptation [11].
 The game also displays a prompt "Please try and relax!" at the bottom of the screen (for 0.5 seconds) when the player's BR increases.
-Frozen Bubble provides a few parameters that are amenable to adaptation, such as autoshooting rate, how fast the ceiling drops, or angular rate and lag of the cannon.
+Frozen Bubble provides a few parameters that are amenable to adaptation, such as auto-shooting rate, how fast the ceiling drops, or angular rate and lag of the cannon.
 Out of these, we used auto-shooting frequency as the parameter for game adaptation, as it demands immediate action from the player.
-In addition to the game penalty, the user also receives an auditory stimulus in the form of an Error sound to indicate that their BR is higher than the reference value.
-During gameplay, we adapt the game difficulty based on the player's BR relative to a target value (r_0) : elevated BR increases game difficulty, whereas lowered BR reduces it.